Eglė the Queen of Serpents: Estonia

-The tale type is reported from Southern Estonia, "especially in the Setu region".
-According to Estonian folklorists (who worked in conjunction with the Lithuanians), the Estonian archives registered 34 variants of the tale type, and, at the end of the tale, the serpent's wife becomes a birch or aspen and her children turn into bark or leaves.
+Tale type ATU 425M is also reported in Estonia, with the title Ussi naine ("The Snake's Wife").
+A primary analysis by Estonian folklorist Richard Viidalepp indicated 19 Estonian variants.
+However, in a later study by Estonian folklorists (who worked in conjunction with the Lithuanians), the Estonian archives registered 34 variants of the tale type.
+Geographically, the tale type is particularly reported from eastern and southern Estonia, "especially in the Setu region", where 9 texts have been recorded.
+Some variants begin with type AaTh 621, with the louseskin riddle, and, at the end of the tale, the serpent's wife becomes a birch or aspen and her children turn into bark or leaves.

 In an Estonian tale titled Ussi naine or Ussi naene ("The Snake's Wife"), the maiden bathes with her sisters by the sea, the snake refuses to return her clothes, the heroine gives birth to daughters that become different tree species at the end of the tale.

 In an Estonian tale translated into Hungarian as A királylány bocskora, a king prepares two mantles, one made from louseskin, the other from flea skin.
 He sets a riddle for any suitors: whoever guesses the right material of both mantles, shall marry the princess.
 Human suitors test their skills.
 A snake slithers from beneath the well, goes to the king's court, and guesses the right answer.
 The princess is given to the snake as wife and goes with the animal to its home.
 The princess bears the snake man three daughters and goes to visit her family.
-Back to her castle, the princess's brothers express their distate about their snake brother-in-law, and question their nieces about their home life.
+Back to her castle, the princess's brothers express their distaste about their snake brother-in-law, and question their nieces about their home life.
 The youngest child reveals how they reach their house: their mother goes to the edge of a lake, sings a song and the snake father appears in a boat.
 The brothers go to the lake, summon the snake with the song and kill him as soon as he appears.
 Some time later, the princess takes her daughters and prepares to return home by summoning her snake husband, the boat appears dirtied with her husband's blood.
 The princess asks which of her daughters spilled the secret song (the youngest), and curses herself to become a birch tree, and her daughters to turn into parts of the tree (foliage, tree bark and membrane).